APE 4.80

 The APE 4.80 is a passenger trailer wagon and was built by the Swiss manufacturer Gebrüder Moser + Cie and Ramseier & Jenzer + Cie, both in Bern, for the Zugerland Verkehrsbetriebe (ZVB).

 History and development

-Construction of the first wagons started in 1961.
-The construction comes from the Ramseier & Jenzer + Cie.
+Construction of the first wagons started in 1961, with Ramseier & Jenzer + Cie handling the manufacturing.
 In 1963, ZVB had more than ten APE 4.80 passenger trailers.